vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/5.2/dora/README.md

 Documents here intend to help organizations who are implementing DORA compliance understand how their VMware Cloud Foundation (VCF) environment is well-suited to operational resilience, by listing features and capabilities present in VCF and how they apply to this regulation.

+## Permanent Link

+This page is accessible directly using the [https://brcm.tech/vcf-dora]https://brcm.tech/vcf-dora permanent link.

 ## Broadcom Resources

 - [EU Digital Operational Resilience Act - VCF 5.2 Product Applicability Guide](https://raw.githubusercontent.com/vmware/vcf-security-and-compliance-guidelines/main/regulatory-compliance/cloud-foundation/5.2/dora/VCF-52-Product-Applicability-Guide-EU-DORA-20241212.pdf) - direct PDF download of the document in this directory